 Step 1: Writing a professional resume

-Here you’ll learn how to make the best possible version of your resume with the skills and experience you have right now (we’ll build those two things in later steps).
+Here you’ll learn how to get a job by creating the best possible version of your resume with the skills and experience you have right now (we’ll build those two things in later steps).
 Here’s you’ll do in this step:

 Write a killer headline

 Make your best skills and experiences the centerpieces.

 Quantify your tasks to demonstrate real business value